 Q: What led you to decide to join the Forage Center as program staff after previously participating as a student?

 A: I joined the Forage Center staff after participating as a student for a few reasons.
 First, my experience as a participant was powerful and poignant, and unlike any I’ve ever had.
 Initially, I came back because I wanted to continue engaging in that experience in whatever way I could.
 As a volunteer, I was challenged in different ways but also felt great amounts of clarity from some of my own participant experiences.
-I also had a unique platform to observe the process of growth in others that I had gone through the preview year.
-Volunteering gave the opportunity to engage more with the Forage Center staff in the lead-up to the exercise and in the behind-the-scenes orchestration.
-I found a team of mentors and friends who have continued to challenge my personal and professional growth with unconditional support and this has what has kept me involved.
-I have been offered numerous opportunities to flex leadership and program development muscles.
+I also had a unique platform to observe the process of growth in others that I had gone through the previous year.
+Volunteering gave me the opportunity to engage more with the Forage Center staff in the lead-up to the exercise and in the behind-the-scenes orchestration.
+I found a team of mentors and friends who have continued to challenge my personal and professional growth with unconditional support, and this is what has kept me involved.
+I have been offered numerous opportunities to flex my leadership and program development muscles.
 Plus, the exercises are just fun to be a part of.
 Putting on the simulations can be highly stressful at times, but the high school drama kid in me loves the touch of theatrics I can engage in during the simulations.

 Q: What skills from your experiences with the Forage Center have you used going forward with your career?

 A: As a participant, there were moments during the exercise that forced me to face the devastating realities that affect individuals and communities when responders and organizations make mistakes or fail to meet their objectives.
 This was an incredibly valuable perspective for me to gain at the start of my career because it has helped me maintain a strict focus on who is being served and affected by my work.
 It gave me as much real-life insight as can be gained without having harmed actual people with the mistakes it took for me to gain and value this as deeply as I do.